-For the scenarios that use this approach, AEMO will-appliesy the following steps:
+For the scenarios that use this approach, AEMO applies the following steps:

 - Use any generator retirement trajectory which is available in the most recent New South Wales Consumer Trustee report as a starting point for a generator retirement trajectory. - Apply those retirements in addition to the expected closure years to generators through the SSLT capacity outlook modelling to determine representative generation and transmission developments.
-The SSLT model is able to bring forward generator retirements with expected closure years beyond 2030 (any retirements are integerised as described in Section 2.4.6), but not before. - Apply the developments and retirements to time-sequential modelling until 2030, and when the following conditions are met, assume a station would bring forward its retirement, or at least mothball units: - A station is making a negative return which exceeds the cost of bringing forward retirement by a single year. - The station continues to be making a negative return over the period until 2030 or until its expected closure year/closure date. - Retirements may be staged over two years for four-unit stations.
-In closure year submissions and observed generator retirements, retirements of units at a station are typically within a short period of time, and rarely over more than two years. - Any further early retirements are then reapplied in the SSLT in the period up until 2030, and the process continues iteratively until no further retirements are identified in the time-sequential modelling. - A final simulation through the SSLT determines the generator retirement schedule until the end of the modelling horizon.
+The SSLT model is able to bring forward generator retirements with expected closure years beyond 2030 (any retirements are integerised as described in Section 2.4.6), but not before. - Apply the developments and retirements to time-sequential modelling until 2030, and when the following conditions are met, assume a station would bring forward its retirement, or at least mothball units: - A station is making a negative return which exceeds the cost of bringing forward retirement by a single year. - The station continues to be making a negative return over the period until 2030 or until its expected closure year/closure date.